bluMATRIKZ/burn/readme.md

     grep
     sudo

-To install burn, run "sudo make" in the root of the extracted folder
+To install burn, run "make" in the root of the extracted folder

 Update:

-To install burn, Download the latest release from the GitHub Page and run "sudo make update" in the root of the extracted folder
+To install burn, Download the latest release from the GitHub Page and run "make update" in the root of the extracted folder

 Removal:

-To remove burn, run "sudo make remove" in the root of the extracted folder
+To remove burn, run "make remove" in the root of the extracted folder